 FACT: People currently in active addiction have less gray matter (amount of brain) in their impulse control centers than the average person.
 However, after two years of sobriety and saying “no” to their drug of choice that same impulse control center has more gray matter (amount of brain) than the average population.

 TAKEAWAY: If you have to say “no” to your drug of choice on a daily basis (by passing a liquor store, or seeing friends who ask you to use) you get good at saying “no” to alot of things.
 The brain is an organ, but acts like a muscle, the more you the muscle of self control the stronger your self control becomes.

-Day 23 Action Task: For today’s task the goal is to say no to something that you want even if you can’t find any good reason to say no in your mind.
+Day 23 Movement Task: For today’s task the goal is to say no to something that you want even if you can’t find any good reason to say no in your mind.
 The point is to practice saying “no” and be ok with the societal consequences and internal dialogue that might want you to say “yes.”
 As refusal skills are necessary to strengthen the impulse control muscle in your brain.

 #1) Ted Talk: The Brain in Love- Substance abuse and the Mind

 Check out this Ted Talk about the many ways that people fall in love with their drug of choice.